smarigowda/ML/ml_notes.md

 # Precision

-# Recall
+# Sensitivity (or Recall) v/s Specificity - Evaluation Metrics

-# Sensitivity v/s Specificity
+`Sensitivity and Specificity are ML metrics used to evaluate the performance of ML models`

 https://dzone.com/articles/ml-metrics-sensitivity-vs-specificity-difference#:~:text=Specificity%20is%20defined%20as%20the,called%20a%20false%20positive%20rate